antaresproject/docs/docs/modules-development/views.md

 </ul>
 ```

-More information about controllers, processors and presenters you can find in section [Controllers and Processors](../modules-development/controllers-and-processors.md).
+More information about controllers, processors and presenters can be found in the [Controllers and Processors](../modules-development/controllers-and-processors.md) section.

 [Twig](http://twig.sensiolabs.org/documentation) allows you to write readable templates that are more friendly and powerful than PHP templates: